Welcome to Camp!

 JOLI, the culmination of the Ramah in the Rockies experience, is a rigorous Jewish outdoor leadership program.
 Participants learn soft skills (e.g. leadership and communication practices) and further develop their hard skills, such as outdoor survival.
 Chalutzim (campers) divide their time between base camp programming, serving as counselors-in-training for younger chalutzim, and masa, where they spend five days in the backcountry putting their hard & soft skills to the test and do a solo!

 Members of our JOLI program are not just campers, they are future madrichim specializing in a specific program area, leading campers in the backcountry, and leading base camp activities.
 At base camp, JOLI put their increased knowledge to use as role models for our younger chalutzim.

 To learn even more about our JOLI program, click here

 12th Grade Program –

 Ramah Seminar in Israel

-Ramah Israel Seminar is a six-week travel program in Israel, designed for rising 12th graders who are former campers of the ten Ramah overnight camps in North America.
+Ramah Israel Seminar is a six-week travel program in Israel designed for rising 12th graders who are former campers of the ten Ramah overnight camps in North America.
 For over 50 years, Ramah Seminar has proven itself to be an outstanding way for teens to experience Israel.
 Seminar participants travel Israel from north to south, gaining an in-depth perspective of Israel’s history and future and a deep introduction to the Jewish state.

 Many Ramah in the Rockies alumni have enjoyed the Seminar Shvilim track, which weaves in and out of the classic Ramah Seminar program, while offering a wide array of outdoor adventure activities, hiking, and Israeli-style outdoors training.
 Automatic grants are available for Ramah in the Rockies alumni who would like to attend Ramah Israel Seminar.
 Please contact firstname.lastname@example.org for more information.

-Click HERE to read more about our Inclusion Program.
+Click HERE to read more.